Johan Cruyff Arena: Music events

+Dutch music group De Toppers have played annually at the venue since 2005.
+In total, they have sold out more than 50 concerts; no other act has performed at the stadium that many times.
 The arena was listed as a potential venue in Amsterdam's bid to host the 65th Eurovision Song Contest.
 However, the city later withdrew its bid due to venues, including the Johan Cruyff Arena, being fully booked.